PeterMathijssen/App-Inventor-Documentation/live-testing.md

 ##### 2. Connection using USB

 Currently, the USB option only works for Windows OS.
 Download AppyBuilder-Starter-app from [**HERE**](http://appybuilder.com/companion/AppyBuilderStarterSetup.msi).
+This is an installer package that includes the files required connect your device, through USB to your Windows computer.
+Run the setup.
+The setup will install the files onto